turtlemay-target/turtlemay-target/README.md

 # Turtlemay's Target Extension

-This browser extension automatically adds a barcode to product pages on [Target.com](https://target.com).
+This script automatically adds a barcode to product pages on [Target.com](https://target.com).
 Generates UPC when available, falling back to DPCI/TCIN in Code 128 format.
 Supports items with variations (color, size, count, etc).

 Use number keys on search page to quick select a result.
 Backtick, Enter, and letter keys automatically focus the search field.

+## Requirements

+Requires a browser with support for userscripts.
+Recommend [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) with [Tampermonkey](https://www.tampermonkey.net/) on Android, or Safari with [Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887) on iOS.

 ## Installation

-Requires a browser with [Chrome extension support](https://developer.chrome.com/docs/multidevice/faq/#does-chrome-for-android-support-apps-and-extensions).
-Recommend [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) on Android.

-[Userscript version](https://turtlemay-target-web.netlify.app/turtlemay-target.user.js) is deployed to netlify.
-Install via [Tampermonkey](https://www.tampermonkey.net/).
+Our [userscript version](https://turtlemay-target-web.netlify.app/turtlemay-target.user.js) is deployed via netlify.
+Refer to your userscript manager's documentation for how to install and update scripts (e.g. opening the js file in-browser or placing a copy in your scripts directory).

-Alternatively, download [latest release](https://turtlemay-target-web.netlify.app/turtlemay-target.zip) to device and load zip file from your browser's extensions UI.
+Alternatively, download [latest extension build](https://turtlemay-target-web.netlify.app/turtlemay-target.zip) to device and load zip file from your browser's extensions UI.
+Browser must support Chrome extensions.

-## Screenshot
+## Screenshots

 ![](/capture.gif)